4 Reasons to Start a PCI Audit Right Now

 Let’s face it: our society is becoming more reliant on cashless payment systems, from payment cards to contactless pay.
 With this digital focus, the security of cardholder data is top of mind to consumers.
 In fact, according to Pew Research Center, “41% of Americans have encountered fraudulent charges on their credit cards.”
 If your business cannot prove that your services are secure, why would consumers choose to do business with you when there are hundreds of others who will protect their cardholder data?
 Has your business been hesitant to start a PCI audit?
 Let’s discuss a few reasons why you should stop waiting and start a PCI audit right now.

-1. Because You’re Required To
+1. You’re Required To Complete One

 The first, and most obvious reason, why you would start a PCI audit is because you are required to.
 If your business is a merchant, service provider, and/or subservice providers that stores, transmits, or processes cardholder data, including credit, debit, or other payment cards, then you are are required to adhere to the PCI DSS.

 When we partner with businesses on their PCI compliance journey, though, we want their intention to be more than just a requirement.
 We want to partner with businesses that are committed to securing the cardholder data that they are responsible for.
 When clients start a PCI audit for the very first time, we often hear, “Do we really have to do this?
 Why do we have to go through this audit?
 Will we pass or fail?
 How can PCI compliance actually help our business?”
 After a few audit cycles, though, the denial and hesitancy are replaced with appreciation and preparedness.
 If the only reason why you want to start a PCI audit is to check compliance off on a list, we want to help you get out of the checkbox mentality and fully reap the benefits of PCI compliance.